Leptobrachella suiyangensis: Habitat and conservation

-This species is only known from its type locality at 1501 m above sea level in the Huoqiuba Nature Reserve.
+This species is known only from its type locality at 1501 m above sea level in the Huoqiuba Nature Reserve.
 The general area is characterized by subtropical evergreen broad-leaved forest and evergreen deciduous broad-leaved mixed forest.
-The type series was collected from a shallow stream about one half meters wide and ten centimeters deep and from a nearby, well-preserved bamboo forests.
+The type series was collected from a shallow stream about one half meter wide and ten centimeters deep and from a nearby, well-preserved bamboo forest.
 During the time of collection in June, males were calling from under bamboo leaves.
 Others individuals were found perching on or hiding under rocks by the stream side.

 As of late 2020, Leptobrachella suiyangensis had not yet been assessed for the IUCN Red List of Threatened Species.
 The type locality is a reserve, but grazing and herb collection have caused disturbance in the area and could threaten this species.
 The range of this species might also extend into the adjacent Kuankuoshui National Nature Reserve.